BakerMoney/ChatBat/README.md

 ## License

 This project is open source and available under the MIT License.
-See the [LICENSE](LICENSE) file for details.